gysel/HSR-Timetable/README.md

-HSR Timetable
+﻿HSR Timetable
 ==========

-HSR Timetable is an Android App providing access to the Timetable of the [Hochschule f�r Technik Rapperswil](http://www.hsr.ch).
+HSR Timetable is an Android App providing access to the Timetable of the [Hochschule für Technik Rapperswil](http://www.hsr.ch).

 As soon as it reaches a reasonable state, I will publish it on the Android Market.
 This should happen until the end of 2011.